Delay forms the basis for a wide range of effects that can transform your tracks from dull and pedestrian to polished and professional.

 For a demonstration of this effect, see audio examples 11d and 11e.
-To create these, I've used Logic's Delay Designer plug-in (picture 7), as it allows you to set up multiple delays and pitch-shifting all in the same plug-in, but it's easy enough to do by combining delays and pitch-shifters separately.
+To create these, I've used Logic's Delay Designer plug-in (screen 7), as it allows you to set up multiple delays and pitch-shifting all in the same plug-in, but it's easy enough to do by combining delays and pitch-shifters separately.
 If you want to hear the effect used in context, there are countless commercial tracks I could offer by way of example, one of which is the Arcade Fires album The Suburbs.
 Producer Craig Silvery explained in SOS November 2010 that he used "two short delays from an AMS with a little pitch-shift, one up and one down, which thickened the vocals like a doubler” (/sos/nov10/articles/it-1110.htm).
 There are also plenty of examples of this tactic being used to good effect in our regular Mix Rescue articles.

 A nice variation on this effect is provided by Waves' Doubler plug-in, which provides the same widening effect but with a less obviously effected sound.
 In the words of Grammy-winning mix engineer Dave Pensado: "Doubler has four delays that also help to make the vocal sound bigger, wider and more powerful” (SOS Jan 2007, /sos/jan07/articles/insidetrack_0107.htm).
 Audio example 11f provides an example of this setting.